About the series

 One of the unfortunate side effects of our hugely demanding lives, is that we spend too much time sitting and not enough time running, jumping, climbing and playing, according to our design.
 This has a profoundly detrimental effect on the way we feel in our bodies and on how effectively we move.
 Restricted movement, especially in the hips, lower back, neck and shoulders can cause discomfort and prevent us from performing our best at work and in our athletic activities.

-In the Relaxation series, we move slowly and mindfully through poses designed to mobilise the joints, restore healthy range of motion, relieve areas of tightness and improve ease of movement.
+In restorative yoga routines, we move slowly and mindfully through poses designed to mobilise the joints, restore healthy range of motion, relieve areas of tightness and improve ease of movement.

 As you transition between the postures, try to focus all your attention on the physical sensations you're experiencing to increase your body awareness.
 This will allow you to deal more effectively with areas of pain or discomfort that you might otherwise ignore and let develop into injuries.